xaroth8088/NetworkStateManager/README.md

 To make the magic happen, this framework requires that you implement a number of event callbacks for vital parts of the process.
 Each callback requires you to do a small part of your overall game logic.

 **IMPORTANT**
 This framework assumes your game logic happens exclusively in `FixedUpdate`.
-If this is not the case (collecting user input in `Update` is the obvious unfortunate example), then it's up to you to coalesce any game state changes into things that can be represented in discrete game frames that happen at `FixedUpdate` time steps.
+If this is not the case, then it's up to you to coalesce any game state changes into things that can be represented in discrete game frames that happen at `FixedUpdate` time steps.
+For simplicity, it is recommended that you set Input System's `Update Mode` to `Process Events In Fixed Update`.

 #### Normal gameplay